Expanding Your Network: Top Associations in the Consumer Technology and AV Industry

 CTA provides national and state advocacy on behalf of its members.
 Their research is top-notch and free for members.
 For the past 50 years, the CTA has hosted the International Consumer Electronics Show each January in Las Vegas.
 They are also very involved in creating technology standards that help provide some level of consistency for both manufacturers and the consumers who purchase their products.

 CEDIA is the global authority in the home technology industry.
-This association represents 3,700 member companies worldwide and serves more than 30,000 professionals who manufacture, design and integrate goods and services for the connected home.
-CEDIA represents the “installed” home technology, a different animal than the “big box” retailers like Best Buy or Wal-Mart.
-These products are often higher-end and requires an installer to visit a home.
+This association represents 3,700 member companies worldwide and serves more than 30,000 professionals who manufacture, design, and integrate goods and services for the connected home.
+CEDIA represents the installed home technology, a different animal than the big box retailers like Best Buy or Wal-Mart.
+These products are often higher-end and require an installer to visit home.
 The CEDIA channel is very cohesive.
 To do business successfully in the channel, it’s imperative to be a member of their community.

 Here are a few associations that focus on providing services to a specific vertical channel within the technology and AV industry: